 Main content starts here.

-This article focuses on yakatabune and other boat cruises that offer options for tourists of various group sizes, and that offer a chance to experience traditional Japanese culture in fun and approachable ways.
-Cruises like this generally last between 90 minutes and three hours, and you pay a single fee that includes a Japanese-style course meal, all-you-can-drink beverages—both alcoholic and non-alcoholic (beer, wine, sake, tea, juice, and more), and of course, on-board entertainment.
+This article focuses on yakatabune and other boat cruises that offer options to various group sizes to experience traditional Japanese culture in a fun and approachable way.
+Cruises like this generally last between 90 minutes and three hours, and you pay a single fee that includes a Japanese-style course meal, all-you-can-drink beverages—both alcoholic and non-alcoholic (beer, wine, sake, tea, juice, and more)—and of course, on-board entertainment.

-Take a ride on the Atakemaru, and you'll enjoy a Tokyo night cruise with some enchanting dinner theater.
-Look at the Tokyo Tower and Rainbow Bridge out the window, but don't stare too long—you’ll miss the stylings of the Shiki Theatrical Company.
+Take a ride on the Atakemaru and you'll enjoy a Tokyo night cruise with some enchanting dinner theater.
+Look at Tokyo Tower and Rainbow Bridge from the window, but don't stare too long or you’ll miss the stylings of the Shiki Theatrical Company.
 Their performance is an innovative blend of traditional Japanese influences: kabuki theater, oiran-style fan dancing, and classical Eastern music.
-During the day, the ship also offers a 40-minute Tokyo sightseeing tour that includes a healthy, light lunch.
+During the day, the ship also offers a 40-minute Tokyo sightseeing tour that includes a light lunch.

 A wasen is a small, traditional boat operated with a single long oar.
 Dating back to Edo Japan, these vessels were used to transport both goods and people throughout the city.
 Koto City offers free 20-minute rides on wasen, and you can even try using the oar yourself.